CounterpartyXCP/counterparty-core/README.md

 # Versioning
 * Major version changes require a full rebuild of the database.
 * Minor version changes require a database reparse.
-* All protocol changes are retroactive on testnet.
+* Most protocol changes are retroactive on testnet.

 ## Input and Output
 * Quantities of divisible assets are written to eight decimal places.